netizenorg/netnet.studio/data/temp-gh-user-data/README.md

 1. we first check to see if this someone else's project, if so they'll be given the option to "fork" it, if they choose to do so then we run `utils.forkRepo()` which hits our `./api/github/fork` and then runs `WIDGETS['functions-menu']._openProject()` (see `_openProject` above for more), they might instead choose to create a new project which will `WIDGETS['student-session'].clearProjectData() ` as well as `WIDGETS['functions-menu']._createNewRepo()` (see above for more on `_createNewRepo`)

-2. if there's no project opened, they'll be prompted to save a new one (see `newProject` below).
+2. if there's no project opened, they'll be prompted to save a new one (see `newProject` above).

 3. if they have a project opened but there's nothing new to save, we'll let them know

 4. *otherwise* if they have a project opened && there are unsaved changes to the current file, then we'll post the `{ owner, path, name, code }` to `./api/github/update-cache` to store those changes in the server session temporarily for the reasons explained at the top of this README file.
 This will also trigger a call to `WIDGETS['files-and-folders']_updateOpenFile(true)`

+What `_updateOpenFile()` essentially does is:
+  1. when triggered on save, it'll first update that file's `lastSavedCode` in the dictionary && then re-render the netitor
+  2. update the title bar (to reflect it's save state)
+  3. update the 'files-and-folders' view to label the html page currently being rendered

 `_updateOpenFile()` not only runs after the user saves their project, but also:
 - on `NNE.on('code-update')` (assuming Files-And-Folders has been instantiated)
 - every time we run `WIDGETS['files-and-folders']._setupTreeView()` (assuming a `this._rendering` file has been set) this happens every call to `updateFiles()`
 - every time we run `WIDGETS['files-and-folders'].updateDict()` (which happens every time a new commit is made)

-What `_updateOpenFile()` essentially does is:
-  1. when triggered on save, it'll first update that file's `lastSavedCode` in the dictionary && then re-render the netitor
-  2. update the title bar (to reflect it's save state)
-  3. update the 'files-and-folders' view to label the html page currently being rendered

 TODO: ....staging + pushing....